 In addition, resources available through the Online Course Improvement Program (OCIP) are a helpful start in identifying best practices and examples that help move your entire course, whether taught online or face-to-face, toward meeting generally excepted standards of course quality, such as the Quality Matters (QM) Program.

-If you are creating your syllabus for an online class, please be sure to review the Online Course Review process.
+If you are creating your syllabus for an online class, please be sure to review the Basic Online Course Check.

 Requirements for all syllabi